Code-Institute-Submissions/away-day/TESTING.md

 this unfixed as time was at a premium.
 - If a search query returns under five results, the console will display an undefined error as the script cannot find a fifth entry to plot on the map.
 This does not affect the plotting of any other markers.
+- The search box was relatively quick to install, but an unresolved issue at present is that after each search the map does not re-centre to the original club selection.
+I tried to resolve this by passing map boundaries to a variable using setBounds and getBounds from the original club lat/long const but to no avail.
+As it stands, the search box will return top-ranked results biased by proximity to the club lat/long on the first run, but then extends the map boundaries if markers fall outside of this.
+If another search criteria is then entered, it takes this boundary as a search area, rather than the club latitude and longitude.
+Happily this does not affect the four pre-set buttons that also accompany the map.

 ## Validation